Factsheet 03: Bond

 • a receipt for any payment/s you make – unless details of the payment are recorded in your tenancy agreement

-• a 'Bond Lodgement' form with details about how much bond you have paid.
+• a ‘Bond Lodgement’ form with details about how much bond you have paid – this will be sent off with the bond

 You and the landlord/agent should sign the lodgement form.

-The 'Rentstart' scheme can help people renting in the private market to pay the bond.
-Apply through your local Housing NSW office.
+The Rentstart scheme offers help to people with low incomes renting in the private market to pay the bond.
+Apply through your local DCJ Housing office.

 Deposit of the bond

-The landlord/agent must deposit the bond with NSW Fair Trading (NSWFT).
+The landlord/agent must deposit the bond with NSW Fair Trading.
 For lump-sum payments:

 • a landlord must deposit the bond within 10 working days after it is paid

-For bond paid in instalments, the periods for depositing the bond vary according to how soon it is paid off.
-(Contact NSWFT for more information.)
+For a bond paid in instalments, the periods for depositing the bond with Fair Trading vary according to when your instalments are made.
+(Contact Fair Trading for more information.)

-Once the landlord/agent has deposited the bond, NSWFT will send you a deposit notice and a rental bond number.
+Once the landlord/agent has deposited the bond, Fair Trading will send you a deposit notice and a rental bond number.
 Keep these in a safe place with your tenancy agreement.

-If you do not receive a deposit notice, contact NSWFT to find out if landlord/agent has deposited the bond.
+If you do not receive a deposit notice, contact Fair Trading to find out if landlord/agent has deposited the bond.
 If the landlord/agent does not deposit the bond within the required period, they can be fined up to $2,200.

 Change of shared tenancy